geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-10/meeting-transcript.md

 I was trying to see if there's a way to get around this.

 ##### **Geohot** [[00:14:01](https://www.youtube.com/watch?v=sMxM41tpijc&t=841)]
-All I can say about this, for 100% certain, is that you can't just have a where on the output of the load, because...
+All I can say about this, for 100% certain, is that you can't just have a where on the output of the load, because..
 But if you also put a where on the index to give it a poison value, this kind of fixes it.
 Also, the thing I like about that where with the poison value is it kind of specifies how to do those, like, you know those index folds you do?
 The index folds where it's, like, based on the gate, you can not compute some things?